Perspectives & Publications

 Big Bold Jewish Climate Fest

-Held in January 2021, the Big Bold Jewish Climate Fest was a virtual and collaborative festival by and for people who want to activate Jewish values to move the needle on climate change.
-Hebrew College faculty and alumni presented several online sessions—from “Rabbinical Training and Jewish Leadership in an Era of Climate Crisis” with Hebrew College President Sharon Cohen Anisfeld to “Songs to Sustain Us in the Struggle: A Motzei Shabbat Sing” with Hebrew College Director of Professional Development Rabbi Shoshana Meira Friedman ’14 (above), who organized Hebrew College’s sessions, and Rabbi Micah Shapiro ’15.
+Hebrew College has been a co-sponsor of the Big Bold Jewish Climate Fest, a virtual and collaborative annual winter festival by and for people who want to activate Jewish values to move the needle on climate change.
+IHebrew College faculty and alumni have presented at several online sessions—from “Rabbinical Training and Jewish Leadership in an Era of Climate Crisis” with Hebrew College President Sharon Cohen Anisfeld to “Songs to Sustain Us in the Struggle: A Motzei Shabbat Sing” with Hebrew College alumni Rabbi Shoshana Meira Friedman 14, and Rabbi Micah Shapiro 15.

-A playlist of all Hebrew College session may be viewed on the College’s YouTube channel here.
+A playlist of the 2021 Hebrew College session may be viewed on the College’s YouTube channel here.

 rabbis at climate strike in September 2019